-Figure 35.11.
+Figure 35.10.
 The equilateral triangular $H_3^+(1/p)$ MO formed by the superposition of three $H_2(1/p)$ -type ellipsoidal MOs with the protons at the foci.
 (A)-(C) Oblique, top, and side views of the circular and equilateral triangular geometry.
 (D)-(E) Oblique and top views of the charge-density shown in color scale showing the ellipsoid surfaces and the nuclei (red, not to scale).
 (F) Cross sectional view with one proton cut away.

-Two different nuclear spin configurations for H_3^+ are possible, called ortho and para.
-Ortho- H_3^+ has all three proton spins parallel, yielding a total nuclear spin of 3/2.
-Para- H_3^+ has two proton spins parallel while the other is anti-parallel, yielding a total nuclear spin of 1/2.
+Two different nuclear spin configurations for $H_3^+$ are possible, called ortho and para.
+Ortho- $H_3^+$ has all three proton spins parallel, yielding a total nuclear spin of 3/2.
+Para- $H_3^+$ has two proton spins parallel while the other is anti-parallel, yielding a total nuclear spin of 1/2.
 Similarly, H2 also has ortho and para states, with ortho-H2 having a total nuclear spin 1 and para-H2 having a total nuclear spin of 0.
-When an ortho- H_3^+ and a para-H2 collide, the transferred proton changes the total spins of the molecules, yielding instead a para- H_3^+ and an ortho-H2.
+When an ortho- $H_3^+$ and a para-H2 collide, the transferred proton changes the total spins of the molecules, yielding instead a para- $H_3^+$ and an ortho-H2.
 Nuclear spin transfer and conservation may occur more readily between a spin polarized electron and a nucleus.

 Electron-nuclear and nuclear-nuclear spin exchanges are exploited in creating spin-polarized nuclei for proton nuclear magnetic resonance studies.
-In an exemplary method to form electron spin polarized rubidium atoms and transfer the spin to form nuclear spin polarized 129Xe [39], the polarizer may comprise a rubidium spin exchange optical pumping system such as one based on a fiber coupled laser diode array the produces circularly polarized light at the pumping cell [40,41].
-The spinpolarized xenon-129 may undergo nuclear spin exchange to form hyperpolarization in proton spins.
+In an exemplary method to form electron spin polarized rubidium atoms and transfer the spin to form nuclear spin polarized Xe [39], the polarizer may comprise a rubidium spin exchange optical pumping system such as one based on a fiber coupled laser diode array the produces circularly polarized light at the pumping cell [40,41].
+The spin-polarized xenon-129 may undergo nuclear spin exchange to form hyperpolarization in proton spins.
 Paramagnetic spin catalysts, each comprising a species comprising a paramagnetic ion may spin polarize species comprising protons [42,43].
-The nuclear spin polarization may be controlled by controlling the electron spin polarization by means such as laser or electron spin excitation with a specific energy and polarization to excite the spin polarized state that may transfer the electron spin polarization to a nucleus such as a proton to spin polarize a species comprising protons.
-A method called dynamic nuclear polarization (DNP) comprises electron spin resonance (ESR) excitation of an ESR active species in a magnetic field at its ESR resonance frequency wherein the spin polarized electron transfers the spin polarization to a nucleus to form a nuclear magnetic resonance polarization [44].
-Conversely, due to time reversal symmetry of the spin exchange, such an exchange during a collision between a relativistic electron and H_3^+ with spin conservation in the colliding species and the resulting products supports relativistic collisional pseudoelectron production.
+The nuclear spin polarization may be controlled by controlling the electron spin polarization by means such as laser or electron spin excitation with a specific energy and polarization to excite the spin polarized state that may transfer the electron spin polarization (DNP) comprises electron spin resonance (ESR) excitation of an ESR active species in a magnetic field at its ESR resonance frequency wherein the spin polarized electron transfers the spin polarization to a nucleus to form a nuclear magnetic resonance polarization [44].
+Conversely, due to time reversal symmetry of the spin exchange, such an exchange during a collision between an electron and $H_3^+$ with spin conservation in the colliding species and the resulting products supports collisional pseudoelectron production.

-Consider the event of a relativistic electron colliding with H_3^+ to form a pseudoelectron where the initial incident electron possesses kinetic energy greater than that required for forming a pseudoelectron in the Earth's gravitational field wherein the threshold energy for pseudoelectron production in Eqs.
-(35.97) and (35.98) regards the relativistic mass of the electron as given in Eqs.
-(35.106) and (35.109).
-The large mass difference between the relativistic electron and H_3^+ , and the large interaction cross section between the collisional partners may effectively stop the electron during a collision wherein the ground spin state of the magnetically polarized electron is formed from the interaction with irradiating microwaves.
+Consider the event of an electron colliding with $H_3^+$ to form a pseudoelectron where the initial incident electron possesses kinetic energy greater than that required for forming a pseudoelectron in the massive body's gravitational field wherein the threshold energy for pseudoelectron production is given by Eqs.
+(35.97) and (35.98).
+The large mass difference between the electron and $H_3^+$ , and the large interaction cross section between the collisional partners may effectively stop the electron during a collision wherein the ground spin state of a magnetically polarized electron may be formed from an interaction with irradiating microwaves.
 Then, the kinetic energy of the incident electron provides the photon to excite the pseudoelectron state.
-Another consequence of the large difference in masses is that the proton and H2 recoil energy from the collision of the incident relativistic electron with H_3^+ to form a pseudoelectron is small such that the remainder of the kinetic energy manifests as a contribution to the relativistic negative gravitational mass in Eq.
-(35.106).